ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.15.0.md

 FinalGradientDirectionArg
 ```

 All effects now use these helpers, which keeps parser defaults and help text more consistent.
-This also matters for shell completion because completions are only as good as the parser they are generated from.

 RandomSequence now uses `--terminal-background-color` as the starting point for its reveal fade, so its effect-specific `--starting-color` option has been removed.